syall/SIPF/README.md

 The `lab1.sh` script runs `mapper` on every circuit and coupling graph combination between `circuits/` and `couplings/` from the Sakai assignment files.

 - For each combination, a line will denote which combination is running, and if there isn't a mapping, an error message will be printed.
-- The program output for each combination is outputted to files in `lab1/` that are named with the format `circuit on coupling.txt`.
+- The program output for each combination is outputted to files in `lab1/` that are named with the format `circuit--coupling.txt`.

 `mapper` is able to find a mapping for: